JoshuaPaul20/YELLM/README.md

 ## License

-MIT License - Do whatever you want with this.
-Just don't sue us when your neighbors complain.
+MIT License - Be Loud.

 ---